German health insurance valid in Switzerland

 How long is my German health insurance valid during a holiday in Switzerland?

-During your tourist stay, you are covered by the European Health Insurance Card (EHIC) for medically necessary treatments.
+For the duration of your tourist stay, you are covered by the European Health Insurance Card (EHIC) for medically necessary treatment.
 Different rules apply for longer stays or employment.

-What happens if I, as a cross-border commuter, miss the deadline for the option right?
+What happens if, as a cross-border commuter, I miss the deadline for the right of option?

-If you miss the three-month period for the option right, you will usually be automatically assigned to the Swiss health insurance system (KVG) and will need to be insured there.
+If you miss the three-month deadline for the right of option, you will usually be automatically assigned to the Swiss health insurance system (KVG) and will have to take out insurance there.

-Can I include my family in the Swiss KVG insurance?
+Can I add my family to Swiss KVG health insurance?

-No, there isn't a family co-insurance like in the German statutory health insurance in Switzerland.
+No, there is no family co-insurance like in the German statutory health insurance system in Switzerland.
 Every family member, including children, must be insured individually and pay their own premiums.

 What costs will I incur with Swiss health insurance?

-Premiums are not dependent on income and vary by canton, insurer, and chosen model (deductible).
-In addition to the premium, there is an annual deductible (self-retention of CHF 300 to CHF 2,500) and a co-payment of ten percent on costs exceeding this amount.
+Premiums are independent of income and vary according to canton, insurer and the chosen model (deductible).
+In addition to the premium, there is an annual deductible (excess of CHF 300 to 2,500) and a co-payment of ten per cent of the costs above that.

 Does the EHIC also cover medical repatriation from Switzerland?

-No, the EHIC covers medically necessary treatments on site, but not repatriation to Germany.
+No, the EHIC covers medically necessary treatment on site, but not medical repatriation to Germany.
 For this, private travel health insurance is recommended.

-Can I live in Switzerland as a retiree with a German pension and keep my German health insurance?
+Can I live in Switzerland as a pensioner with a German pension and keep my German health insurance?

-If you move to Switzerland as a retiree and receive a German pension, you are generally required to take out health insurance in Switzerland.
-However, there are special regulations under the social security agreements.
-Make sure to clarify this beforehand with your health insurance provider.
+If you move your place of residence to Switzerland as a pensioner and receive a German pension, you are generally required to take out health insurance in Switzerland.
+However, there are special provisions under the social security agreements.
+Be sure to clarify this in advance with your health insurance provider.

 Subscribe to our newsletter